How to Reduce Your Website Bounce Rate

 A/B Test Your Web Content to Reduce Your Bounce Rate

 As a digital marketing agency, we can’t stress enough just how important it is to A/B test your website.
+This sort of testing helps you identify the best combination of text and images that work for your website’s design.
 No matter how creative or on-target you think a new update might be, you don’t know how it’ll perform until it’s up and live.
 But if you wipe the slate clean by pushing out new content and abandoning your old content, you run the risk that your new content won’t resonate, and will cause your bounce rate to jump even higher!

 Instead, we always recommend you make incremental website changes and A/B test them to see whether the old, or new, performs the best.
 When it comes to website optimization to reduce your bounce rate, performance isn’t necessarily a conversion but is actually a decreased bounce rate when a viewer lands on that page.